 IEEE P802.11af: IEEE Standard for Information Technology - Telecommunications and Information Exchange Between Systems - Local and Metropolitan Area Networks - Specific Requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications - Amendment: TV White Spaces Operation

-P802.15.4m: IEEE Standard for Local and Metropolitan Area Networks Part 15.4: Low Rate Wireless Personal Area Networks (LR-WPANs) Amendment: TV White Space Between 54 MHz and 862 MHz Physical Layer
+P802.15.4-2015: IEEE Standard for Local and Metropolitan Area Networks Part 15.4: Low Rate Wireless Personal Area Networks \

 IEEE P1900.7: Radio Interface for White Space Dynamic Spectrum Access Radio Systems Supporting Fixed and Mobile Operation

+Note – Some of these amendments have been folded in the revisions of the 802 standards.
+As an example, 802.11af amendment has been folded into ______________ and 802.15.4m amendment has been folded into 802.15.4-2015.

 Below is the summary of how the proposed Revision to the IEEE 802.22 Standard is likely to be substantially different from these on-going or completed projects:

 No other IEEE standard supports all the three mechanisms of spectrum sharing namely, sensing, database access and beaconing.
 There is no other Cognitive Radio IEEE 802 standard or project, for combined broadband services and monitoring applications aimed at wireless regional area networks.